FabEdge/fabedge/docs/manually-install.md

   # edgePodCIDR is not necessary if your CNI is flannel;
   # Avoid an CIDR overlapped with cluster-cidr argument of your cluster
   edgePodCIDR: "10.234.64.0/18"
+  # Usually connector should be accessible by fabedge-agent by port 500,
+  # if you cann't map public port 500, change this parameter.
+  connectorPublicPort: 500
+  # If your edge nodes are behind NAT networks and are hard to establish
+  # tunnels between them, set this parameter to true, this will let connector
+  # work also as a mediator to help edge nodes to establish tunnels.
+  connectorAsMediator: false
   connectorPublicAddresses:
   - 10.22.48.16
   serviceClusterIPRange: